create3000/x_ite/docs/_posts/components/Picking/PrimitivePickSensor.md

 PrimitivePickSensor tests picking intersections using one of the basic primitive shapes specified in the pickingGeometry field [Cone|Cylinder|Sphere|Box] against the pickTarget geometry.

-The PrimitivePickSensor node belongs to the **Picking** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The PrimitivePickSensor node belongs to the **Picking** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy